PORTUGUESE WAY: FROM TUI TO SANTIAGO: 5 STAGES (120Kms)

 Santiago de Compostela

-This is a day of farewells for many, the end of a road, and why not, the beginning of many.
-We hope that you enjoyed a unique experience in your live, full of emotions and new friendships, a journey that will be projected into your lives and help you to continue walking free towards your own goals.
-Congratulations pilgrims!
+This is a day of farewells for many, the end of a journey, and why not, the beginning of many.
+On the last day you will wake up with one more road in your life, but not a road of miles, but of experiences, emotions and new friendships; a journey that will be projected throughout your life and will help you keep walking freely towards your own goals.

 *After leaving the accommodation, end of our services.